SAS believes literacy is a basic human right.

 The ability to share ideas through reading and writing are the basis for living a full life, maintaining human dignity and ensuring equality for all.
 International Literacy Day is a great opportunity to celebrate the progress organizations are making toward reading and writing proficiency.
 Recognizing there is always more work to be done, it’s a great opportunity to keep the conversations ongoing.

+And literacy goes beyond just books.
 Data literacy is the ability to read and analyze data – focused on math and statistics relating to information flow.
 As the need for data literacy increases in business, government and society, it is increasingly important for students to prepare for a technology-driven workforce.
-Did you know that SAS advocates introducing computer science at an earlier age and encouraging interest in STEM classes to close the analytics skills gap?
+SAS advocates introducing computer science at an earlier age and encouraging interest in STEM classes to close the analytics skills gap.

 Literacy education is distributed unevenly across countries and populations.